webdevbrian/ws4kp_react/README.md

 A live version of the original project is available at https://weatherstar.netbymatt.com.

 This readme has been modified for my react / vite / etc changes.
-Please see the original repository for the orginal EJS version of this application.
+Please see the original repository for the orginal version of this application.

 ## About